Management of HIV/AIDS: Regimens

 Both efavirenz and nevirapine showed similar benefits when combined with NRTI respectively.

 In the case of the protease inhibitor based regimens, ritonavir is used at low doses to inhibit cytochrome p450 enzymes and "boost" the levels of other protease inhibitors, rather than for its direct antiviral effect.
 This boosting effect allows them to be taken less frequently throughout the day.
 Cobicistat is used with elvitegravir for a similar effect but does not have any direct antiviral effect itself.

-The WHO preferred initial regimen for adults and adolescents as of June 30, 2013, is:
+The WHO preferred initial regimens for adults and adolescents as of 24 December 2025 are: